-Understanding and knowing the details of Medicare and what it covers can be downright confusing.
+Understanding and knowing the details of Medicare and what it covers can be downright confusing and this is why a common question we get at the site is, "Does Medicare pay for hearing aids?"
 The federal health insurance program covers people who are 65 or older, as well as some younger individuals with disabilities or severe diseases.
 However, Medicare does not cover all costs of medical services, which is where the rules can get tricky.
 There are a number of factors that affect coverage, so it is imperative that all individuals take the different kinds of coverage available into consideration.
 Before we get into answering the question, "Does Medicare cover hearing aids?" we need to understand what it does and does not cover.
-If you want to skip to the answer, click down to the section below Items Not Covered by Medicare.
+If you want to skip to the answer, click down to the section below Items not covered by Medicare.

 What type of healthcare is most pertinent to your wellbeing?
 If you are living with hearing loss, you may want to consider a plan that will cover at least a portion of your costs.
 Medicare Part B will sometimes cover part of a hearing loss treatment.
 Generally, Medicare will not cover a routine hearing exam, but if you are approved for a diagnostic hearing exam, you may only have to pay 20 percent of the charges.

-Part B covers two types of services: Medically necessary and preventative services.
+Medicare Part B covers two types of services: medically necessary and preventative services.
 Preventative services include healthcare to detect an illness at an early stage, like the flu.
 Most of these services are provided at no cost for people with Part B coverage.

 This plan is a healthcare option that is run by a private insurance company that is under contract with Medicare.
 The Advantage Plan usually includes coverage of all parts of Medicare.